mvoorberg/mongoose-reverse-populate-v2/README.md

 ## Where are the populated models?

 You will notice if you perform a `console.log()` statement on your Parent documents after using `.reversePopulate()` that it appears as if Child documents were not loaded.
-This is because the property where the Child documnents are added is not defined in the schema and therefore filtered out in the `.toObject()` or `.toJSON()` transforms.
+This is because the property where the Child documents are added is not defined in the schema and therefore filtered out in the `.toObject()` or `.toJSON()` transforms.

 In the above, if you try to `console.log(popAuthors);` they will appear without a `.posts` property.
 However, if you loop through `popAuthors` and log the `posts` property of each author you will see the results as expected.